1jour1vin

 Nose

-Delicate scents of white peach, fresh almond and vanilla
+Offers delicate scents of white peach, fresh almond, and vanilla.

 Mouth

-Elegant and round, with flavors of almond paste and acacia honey, and a long, fresh, velvety finish.
+Elegant and rounded, with flavors of almond paste and acacia honey, and a beautifully persistent, fresh, and velvety finish.

 Serve